This post may contain affiliate links. For more information, read my disclosure policy.

 - Place butter in the bowl of a stand mixer fitted with the paddle attachment.
 (You can also use a hand mixer.)
 Beat butter until it’s smooth, then beat in powdered sugar.
 Beat in vanilla and salt and then slowly mix in flour.
 Beat until batter forms.

-- Drain blueberries well.
+- Drain blueberries well if thawed.
 Toss with sugar, cornstarch, and lemon juice.
 Evenly divide between the cookies, adding some of the liquid that collects in the bottom of the berry bowl but not too much.